alireza-v/EcomDjangoAPI/README.md

 EMAIL_HOST_PASSWORD=your-email-password
 ```

-To generate a `SECRET_KEY`, use the following code snippet:
+To generate a `SECRET_KEY`, use the following code snippet

 ```python
 from django.core.management.utils import get_random_secret_key